CommerceExperts/open-commerce-search/docs/indexer_service.md

 Variants are nested documents that support the full structure of normal documents, including termFacetData and numberFacetData.
 The only difference is that they don't have IDs (nested documents in Elasticsearch can't have IDs) and pathFacetData are also not supported (YAGNI).

+## Customizing

+### Adding or changing Elasticsearch settings

+In case you want to change an existing mapping, it is the safest way to create a new [Elasticsearch template](https://www.elastic.co/guide/en/elasticsearch/reference/master/index-templates.html), that overwrites the according analyzer or mappings.
+Also if you want to support a new languange that was not supported before, create a new template.
+Use the [existing languange specific templates](indexer-service/src/main/resources/elasticsearch/_template/) as an example on how it may look like.

+Place that new template into the classpath of your indexer setup at `elasticsearch/_template/my_custom_template.json`.
+If you are using our indexer docker image, a suitable directory is `/app/resources/elasticsearch/_template/my_custom_template.json`

-## Modifying data
+### Modifying data

 In the best case, the incoming data should alread be cleansed as much as possible.
 However if there is no control of the source, it's also possible to modify the data as part of the ingester process.
 Therefor you can implement a `DataPreProcessor` that fixes the data, befor it is converted into the internal format.

 Sometimes it also makes sense, to change some data fields only for a specific usage type.
 For example to normalize brands only for their facet appearance or strip irrelevant words off product titles in the searchData subfield.
 In such cases you can use a `DataPostProcessor` that has access to all the super fields listed above.

 These processors can be included into the Ingester using the [plugin mechanics](plugin_guide.md)